dhellmann/pymotw/PyMOTW/operator/index.rst

 Type Checking
 =============

 Besides the actual operators, there are functions for testing API compliance for mapping, number, and sequence types.
-The tests are not perfect, since the interfaces are not strictly defined, but they do give you some idea of what is supported.

 .. include:: operator_typechecking.py
     :literal:
     :start-after: #end_pymotw_header

+The tests are not perfect, since the interfaces are not strictly defined, but they do provide some idea of what is supported.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'operator_typechecking.py'))